DYQN

-DYQN (89.5 FM), broadcasting as 89.5 DWIZ News FM, is a radio station owned and operated by Aliw Broadcasting Corporation.
-The station's studio and transmitter are located along 3/F Eternal Life Bldg., J.M.
+DYQN (89.5 FM), broadcasting as 89.5 Home Radio, is a radio station owned and operated by Aliw Broadcasting Corporation.
+Its studio and transmitter are located along 3/F Eternal Plans Bldg., J.M.
 Basa cor.
 Ortiz St., Iloilo City.
-The station broadcasts daily from 5:00 AM to 10:00 PM.

 History

-The station was established in November 1993 as Q89.
-It carried a Top 40 format.
+The station was established in February 1994 as Q89.
+Being the first FM station opened by Aliw Broadcasting Corporation, it carried a Top 40 format.

-Home Radio Iloilo logo from July 2017 to January 2023.

 In 1999, the station rebranded as Home Radio Q89 and switched to an easy listening format.
 The Q89 brand was dropped the following year.

 On March 17, 2014, Home Radio, along with the other provincial stations, reformatted into a mass-based format, with "Natural!" as its slogan.

-On Easter Sunday 2015, the station switched back to its Top 40 format mixed with OPM, simply known as CHR Local.
+On April 5, 2015, the station switched back to its Top 40 format mixed with OPM, simply known as CHR Local.
 On late 2015, the station adopted the slogan "The Music of Now" and shifted to a fully-fledged Top 40 format.

+Logo from July 2017 to January 2023.

+Logo from January 2023 to April 2026.

 In July 2017, Home Radio flipped back to its easy listening format.
-In 2018, Home Radio's provincial stations started simulcasting DWIZ 882's program Karambola, thus allowing the station to include news and commentaries in the morning to the station's format.
-In 2021, the simulcast expanded to include the entire morning block of DWIZ 882.
+In 2018, Home Radio's provincial stations started simulcasting DWIZ's program Karambola, thus allowing the station to include news and commentaries in the morning to the station's format.
+In 2021, the simulcast expanded to include the entire morning block of DWIZ.

-On January 16, 2023, the station dropped the Home Radio branding, but continued its programming.
+On January 16, 2023, the station dropped the Home Radio branding.
 On January 30, 2023, it was relaunched under the DWIZ network with a news and talk format.
+On April 30, 2026, DWIZ News FM made its final broadcast.

+On May 8, 2026, after a week of music automation, the station brought back the Home Radio brand and its original format.